 NYS Foam Ban: What You Need to Know

-Beginning January 1, 2022, disposable food service containers made from expanded polystyrene foam will be banned in New York State.
+Beginning January 1, 2022, disposable food service containers made from expanded polystyrene foam will be banned from all use and sale in New York State.
 Below is important information related to restaurants and food service related businesses in regard to the foam ban, including details about fines, definitions, exemptions and waivers.

 Transitioning to Non-Foam Alternatives

-Regional Distributors, Inc. is committed to helping all of our customers transition to effective non-foam alternatives that support specific budget, quality and satisfaction goals.
-Please fill out the form to the right to request dedicated one-on-one service, alternative products list, samples and pricing information to transition your business to non-foam products today.
+Regional Distributors, Inc. is committed to helping all of our customers transition to effective non-foam alternatives.
+Contact your Account Manager directly or fill out the form to the right to schedule a comprehensive product evaluation and review non-foam alternatives that support your specific budget, quality and satisfaction goals.

 NYS Senate – Title 30: Expanded Polystyrene Foam Container and Polystyrene Loose Fill Packaging Ban

 - What kind of containers will be banned?
 And when does the ban take effect?

 - Are there any exemptions and waivers to the ban?

 - Will fines be enforced for not adhering to the ban?

 - What are the definitions of various terms mentioned in the title?

 - How do I begin the transition to non-foam products at my business?